 South Western Railway currently operates several train types.
 Class 159 'South Western Turbo' and Class 158 'Express Sprinter' operate on West of England routes while Class 442 'Wessex Electric' and Class 444 'Desiro' carry passengers between London and Portsmouth.
 The most common train, however, is the 450 'Desiro' which can now be found on most routes.
 These are all newer or refurbished trains with a smart dark green and silver livery.

 This port city is currently one of the coolest places in the UK, and with its mix of lively student energy, friendly West Country locals and plenty of independent shops and cafes, it’s easy to see why.
-Stroll along the harbour, enjoy a scrumpy cider at one of the many pubs, and marvel at the Clifton Suspension Bridge to get the full Bristolian experience.
+Stroll along the harbour, enjoy a scrumpy cider at one of the many pubs, and marvel at the design and architecture of Clifton Suspension Bridge to get the full Bristolian experience.

 The Isle of Wight

 Poole is the second largest town in Dorset and is a two hours train ride from London Waterloo Station.
 Home to Europe’s largest natural harbour, the seaport is a popular spot for sailing and swimming.
 For landlubbers, Poole’s old town, which dates back to the Iron Age, won’t disappoint, as its myriad streets are a delight to explore.

-Money-saving advance tickets are non-refundable but changing travel times is possible.
-For other tickets including, season tickets, there are a variety of cancellation, exchange and refund options.
+The cheaper Advance Tickets are non-refundable although amending the ticket for a different travel time is possible.
+For other tickets including season tickets, there are a variety of cancellation, exchange and refund options.
 Get in touch with our customer care and we’ll help you with any changes or refunds.

 Facilities on South Western Railway trains are being constantly upgraded.
-Seats are comfortable, most carriages now have accessible toilets, luggage storage, Wi-Fi and charging points.
+Seats are comfortable, most carriages now have accessible toilets, plenty of luggage storage, Wi-Fi and charging points.
 Refreshments are available on most long-distance routes.

 With booking assistance, wheelchair accessible ticket machines and ticket offices, pre-bookable personal help, ramps and accessible toilets at stations and on trains.
-South Western Railway ask that passengers call ahead at least four hours ahead of their journey to request the assisted travel service.
+South Western Railway asks that passengers call ahead at least four hours ahead of their journey to request the assisted travel service.
 South Western Railway is ensuring that all routes are fully accessible to passengers with reduced mobility.